ida-dar/ida-dar/README.md

 JavaScript / TypeScript developer, React + React Native / Expo on FE and NestJS on BE.

 Building for high-traffic platforms.
-CI/CD pipelines (for web and fullstack applications hosted on AWS and native on TestFlight, Google Play and Firebase), clean architecture, AI tools: Claude Code (skills, hooks, MCPs), Cursor.
+CI/CD pipelines (for FE and fullstack applications hosted on AWS and native on TestFlight, Google Play and Firebase), clean architecture, AI tools: Claude Code (skills, hooks, MCPs), Cursor.

 ## :globe_with_meridians: Tech stack